hygiene colorado history

 Check Out Our Instagram Feed

-Hygiene Colorado is a small, unincorporated town about one mile west of McIntosh Lake in northwest Longmont.
+Hygiene Colorado history is rich and is now a small, unincorporated town about one mile west of McIntosh Lake in northwest Longmont.
 The town gets its name from the sanitarium located here in the late 1800s helping patients overcome tuberculosis (TB).

 Reverend Jacob S. Flory moved to Hygiene (then known as Pella) in the late 1870s with his wife and eight children to work with the Church of the Brethren, a Christian denomination known as ‘German Baptists.’
 In 1881, he opened the Hygienic House, a sanitarium that would help tuberculosis sufferers overcome the illness.
 The sanitarium was an impressive, three-story home with 35 rooms and a glassed-in sundeck.